leandroroser/hyde/_posts/2016-05-02-Installing_Ubuntu_16.04_in_a_bay-trail_tablet.md

 * An USB storage medium
 * An Ubuntu 16.04 image
-* An ethernet connection.
-I used my cell phone connected to the tablet via USB to have internet access
+*  A wired internet connection to accessing the web via USB.
+I plugged a cable into my cell phone and use it to have internet access.
 * Patience

 ## Installing Ubuntu